patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 PatternFly supports several properties and variations that can be used to add extra content to an alert.

-* As demonstrated in the 1st variation below, use the `actionLinks` property to add one or more `AlertActionLink` components that place links beneath the alert message.
-You must pass in `href` and `component="a"` properties to have an `AlertActionLink` act as a proper link, rather than as a button.
+* As demonstrated in the 1st variation below, use the `actionLinks` property to add one or more `<AlertActionLink>` components that place links beneath the alert message.
+You must pass in `href` and `component="a"` properties to have an `<AlertActionLink>` act as a proper link, rather than as a button.

 * As demonstrated in the 2nd variation below, use a native HTML `<a>` element to add links within an alert message.

-* As demonstrated in the 3rd and 4th variations below, use the `actionClose` property to add an `AlertActionCloseButton` component, which can be used to manage and customize alert dismissals. `actionClose` can be used with or without the presence of `actionLinks`.
+* As demonstrated in the 3rd and 4th variations below, use the `actionClose` property to add an `<AlertActionCloseButton>` component, which can be used to manage and customize alert dismissals. `actionClose` can be used with or without the presence of `actionLinks`.

-* As demonstrated in the 5th and 6th variations below, order headings by their level and avoid skipping heading levels when possible to avoid confusion.
-For example, a heading of an h2 level should not be followed directly by an h4.
+* As demonstrated in the 5th and 6th variations below, use the `titleHeadingLevel` property to set the heading level of an alert title.
+Headings should be ordered by their level and heading levels should not be skipped.
+For example, a heading of an `h2` level should not be followed directly by an `h4`.

 ```ts
 import React from 'react';